 If we are proposing to move your branch to new premises, we will carry out a six-week local public consultation before we make a final decision on the new location.
 During that time, you can let us know what you think about our plans.
-At the end of the consultation, all feedback will be carefully considered before we make a final decision on the proposed move.
-More information on how we communicate change is available in our Principles Of Community Engagement available on our Consultation Hub.
+At the end of consultation, all feedback will be carefully considered before we make a final decision on the proposed move.
+More information on how we communicate change is available in our "Principles of Community Engagement" available on our Consultation Hub or at: postoffice.co.uk/modernising-post-office